Ensuring Home Medical Devices Are Easy to Use and Caregivers Well Trained

 The report recommends that the U.S. Department of Health and Human Services, Centers for Medicare and Medicaid Services, and other federal agencies collaborate to facilitate adequate access to health- and safety-related home modifications, especially for those who cannot afford them, enabling people whose homes contain safety hazards or obstacles that limit self-care to obtain the modifications they need.

 The study was sponsored by the Agency for Healthcare Research and Quality.
 The National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and National Research Council make up the National Academies.
 They are private, nonprofit institutions that provide science, technology, and health policy advice under a congressional charter.
 The Research Council is the principal operating agency of the National Academy of Sciences and the National Academy of Engineering.
 For more information, visit national-academies.org

-*News Release by National Academy of Sciences: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (National Academy of Sciences).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.